MirekCernyIV/english-for-designers1/index.md

- -My greatest current project is a student film where I am working on the script, storyboards, animatics, concept art, 3D modeling, rigging, dubbing, animation, and compositing.
+- My greatest current project is a student film where I am working on the script, storyboards, animatics, concept art, 3D modeling, rigging, dubbing, animation, and compositing.
 So sometimes, it can be a little bit overwhelming.

 - Despite each of these categories bringing completely new and different problems, the biggest challenge for me is to forget ideas.
 It is very common that suddenly, I come up with a new way to tell the story, and out of the blue, I catch myself changing the whole script.